ChinweDevops/Demo2/README.md

 # Demo2
 For practice purposes
-Waoo i am actially learnt to create a repositry
+Waoo I have actially learnt how to create a repositry and committ changes